Why, you may be asking, might one voluntarily look for the most annoying toys?

 I shall but loathe thee better after death.

 A working megaphone that can be easily held and used by kids.

 Why it’s on the ‘most annoying toys’ list: I think I speak for all parents out there when I ask, “who in their right mind made a megaphone for kids??”

 It’s annoying because it’s literally a megaphone.
-This means it amplifies your child’s already piercing screams and shouts.
+This means it amplifies your child’s already piercing screams and shouts… including an ultra-annoying voice changer mode.
 Bonus points, it also makes that loud screech intermittently characteristic of a true megaphone.

 8 | Recorder